pablomarino/TMDB-client/README.md

 #Data
 Both section search, favorites and home rely on cardWall component.
 They differ in the way they obtain the data.
-Search and favorites use tmdb.service to obtain data from TMDB API to populate the card components while favorites section uses favorite.service.
+Search and favorites use tmdb.service to obtain data from TMDB API to populate the card components.
+While favorites section uses favorite.service.
 To store favorites the app makes use of localStorage.
+The logic for determining what service to use is stored on cardwall component.

 ## Development server